SamanthaBooth81/foody-family/README.md

 - As a Superuser I can showcase my favourite recipe on the homepage so that other users can try them out.

 ### General User
-- As a General user I can look through a paginated list of recipes so that I can select a recipe to try out.
+- As a General User I can look through a paginated list of recipes so that I can select a recipe to try out.
-- As a General user I can search for a recipe so that I can minimise time searching for what I need.
+- As a General User I can search for a recipe so that I can minimise time searching for what I need.
-- As a General user I can view an entire recipe so that I can learn new dishes.
+- As a General User I can view an entire recipe so that I can learn new dishes.

 ### Community User
-- As a community User I can log into my own account so I can manage Username and Password information.
+- As a Community User I can log into my own account so I can manage Username and Password information and delete my account.
-- As a community User I can post and manage my own recipies so I can create, edit, update, and delete my own posts.
+- As a Community User I create an account so that I can create, edit, update, and delete my own posts.
-- As a community User I can follow other Community Users so I can find recipies from my favourite chefs.
+- As a Community User I can follow other Community Users so I can find recipes from my favourite chefs.
-- As a community User I can like recipies I have tried so that other users may be encouraged to try them.
+- As a Community User I can like recipes I have tried so that other users may be encouraged to try them.
-- As a community User I can save recipies to favourites so that I can easily find them again.
+- As a Community User I can save recipes to favourites so that I can easily find them again.

 # Features
 - View Recipies
 - Create an account
-- Upload Recipies
+- Upload, edit and remove Recipies
 - Like, comment and save recipies
-- Follow Chefs
+- Follow other users

 ## Features to be Implemented
 - TBC